vamsichandra/facebook_Friends_birthdaylist/README.md

 # facebook_Friends_birthdaylist:
-This selenuim program will get your frinds birthdays's according to month wise..donot forget to give credentials
+This selenium program will get your friends birthdays's according to month wise..do not forget to give credentials